nbos/nbos.github.io/posts/arith.md

 ~\ge~ \left\lceil-\log_2P(\mathrm{\bf x})\right\rceil$$

-Notice that, although it is possible that no binary interval immediately smaller than the message's interval fits within it if intervals are not in perfect phase with each other (as in one of the examples above):
+Notice that, although it is possible that no binary interval immediately smaller than the message's interval fits within it if divisions in each space are not in perfect phase with each other (as in one of the examples above):

 ![](res/arith/ABA-arith-phase.svg)